loopin-project/docs/docs/token-plan.md

 # $LOOPIN Token Plan

-The $LOOPIN token is the core cryptocurrency and protocol token of the PinFi protocol, primarily serving as the incentive mechanism within the $LOOPIN ecosystem.
+The $LOOPIN token is the core cryptocurrency and protocol token of the LooPIN protocol, primarily serving as the incentive mechanism within the LooPIN ecosystem.
+The token is designed to facilitate the seamless exchange of computing resources and promote the efficient utilization of GPU power across the network.

 ## Launch Details